esensi/model/readme.md

     // Hydrate the model from the Input
     $post = Post::find($id);

-    // published_at will be converted to a Carbon date object.
+    // The published_at attribute will be converted to a Carbon date
-    // You could then do $post->published_at->format('Y-m-d').
+    // object.
+You could then use $post->published_at->format('Y-m-d').
     $post->published_at = Input::get('published_at');

-    // Convert those pesky checkboxes to proper boolean.
+    // Convert those pesky checkboxes to proper booleans.
     $post->terms = Input::get('terms', false);

-    // foo attribute will be casted as the custom "bar" type
+    // The foo attribute will be casted as the custom "bar" type using
-    // using the method juggleBar: so it's value would now be "bar".
+    // juggleBar() so it's value would now be a Bar object.
-    $post->foo = Input::get('bar');
+    $post->foo = Input::get('foo');

     // Save the Post or do something else
     $post->save();
 });
 ```

 > **Pro Tip:** Some great uses for `JugglingModelTrait` would be custom "types" that map to commonly mutators jugglers for `phone`, `url`, `json`, types etc. Normally developers would have to map the attributes to attribute mutators and accessors which are hard-coded to the attribute name.
 Using the `$jugglable` property these attributes can be mapped to custom juggle methods easily in a reusable way.
+Custom services could be used as part of the juggle method too.
+This would make converting currency from one type to a normalized type or to convert from floating values (1.99) to integers (199) when persisted.

 ### Manually Juggling Model Attributes